mghazel2020/Roof-Segmentation-via-U-Net/README.md

   - This will make it easier to experiment with different parameters values without the need to edit the ```utils.py``` file.
   - In our case, we first prototyped our solution using Google Colaboratory Jupyter Notebook, which allowed us to:
     - Make use of GPU processing in Google Colab
-    - Experiment with different combinations model hyper-parameters and select good defaut values
+    - Experiment with different combinations model hyper-parameters and select good defaut values.
-    - Experiment with more complex model structures, such as U-Net.

 * Breakup some of the ultility functions into smaller functionalities in order to to reduce the complexity and improve readibility and usability